-This book should be on the Christmas list for every little girl - of any age.
+This book should be on the Christmas list for every girl - of any age.

 Because actually seeing it made me know that it would be an ideal gift.
-So lots of my chicken-loving friends are getting a copy in their Christmas stocking this year.
+Your chicken-loving friends need a copy in their Christmas stocking this year!

 It's the traditional Cinderella story often told at Christmas - but with a very different twist.
 Because not only is it set in a snow-filled Russian winter, but almost everyone in it is - a chicken!

 Of course there's also Tasha, a young girl who looks after the chickens (and feeds them oatmeal - sound familiar?!).

 And there's her dad who plays a small but important part later on (but I'm not going to spoil it for you by giving away what his role is!).